Scalingo/clamav-buildpack/README.md

 container, set `CLAMAV_DISABLE_PROCESS_TYPES` to `postdeploy`.\
 Special process types such as `web`, `tcp`, `postdeploy` and `one-off` are valid.\
-Defaults `postdeploy,one-off`, which means ClamAV won't be started for these two process types.
-To enable ClamAV for these process types, make sure `CLAMAV_DISABLE_PROCESS_TYPES` is set (even to an empty value).
+Defaults to `postdeploy,one-off`, which means ClamAV won't be started for these two process types. \
+To enable ClamAV for these process types, make sure `CLAMAV_DISABLE_PROCESS_TYPES` is set, even to an empty value.

 #### `CLAMD_DATABASE_MIRROR`